A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Not thinking hard enough about what to work on and why to work on it.

-Rushing other to not think hard enough about what to work on and why to work on it.
+Rushing others to not think hard enough about what to work on and why to work on it.
 You are not a genius, and your process is likely very shallow.
 Allow others to work with their ideas at a sensible pace.
 You could likely benefit from mirroring a bit of their behavior, not the other way around.

 Working smarter, not harder.
 No. No. No. Likely, you've never worked hard in your life.
 Finding new ways to be lazy and circumvent thinking or working is not the reason someone is investing massive amounts of money in your university education.
 Any roid-riddled crypto-gym-bro can "work smarter, not harder".
 In order for the masses of scumbag scammers to be able to say such nonsense, some humans ACTUALLY have to work hard to create new ideas.
 The EDS is a place for that second group of people.
 Scammers and scumbags should seek safe harbor elsewhere.